 The term “unmasked renderer” refers to the process of revealing detailed information about a device’s graphics rendering capabilities, including its GPU, drivers, and other related components.
-This information is typically accessed through APIs like WebGL and is essential for performance optimization, debugging, and ensuring compatibility with web technologies.
-However, it also raises privacy and security concerns, as it can be exploited for fingerprinting and user tracking.
+This information typically accesses APIs like WebGL, which is essential for performance optimization, debugging, and ensuring compatibility with web technologies.
+However, it also raises privacy and security concerns because it can be exploited for fingerprinting and user tracking.
+In this article, we will explore the concept of unmasked rendering, including its applications, benefits, challenges, and how tools like GeeLark can help mitigate the associated risks.

 What is an Unmasked Renderer?